datacraft-dsc/DEPs/12/README.md

 Derivedby attribute (The source Entity from which the new Entity was derived).
 This section must specify:

 - `prov:generatedEntity` : The entity that was generated.
-Usually `opf:this`.
+Usually `ns:this`.
 - `prov:usedEntity`: The identifier of the entity that was used as an input to the activity.
 If multiple entities were consumed, each one must be defined as a separate property.
 - This attribute is not mandatory for publish or import operations.